Alexander II of Russia: Suppression of separatist movements

 The martial law in Lithuania, introduced in 1863, lasted for the next 40 years.
 Native languages, Ukrainian, and Belarusian, were completely banned from printed texts, the Ems Ukase being an example.
-The Authorities banned to use Latin script for writing Lithuanian.
+The authorities banned use of the Latin script for writing Lithuanian.
 The Polish language was banned in both oral and written form from all provinces except Congress Poland, where it was allowed in private conversations only.